-The results of the junction analysis illustrated in Table 6.53 demonstrate that the majority of junctions are operating with a maximum V / C ratio of below 85% during the PM Peak Hour in the 2028 Opening Year and the Proposed Scheme will have a negligible impact on the majority of assessed local / regional road links within the indirect study area.
+The results of the junction analysis illustrated in Table 6.43 demonstrate that the majority of junctions are operating with a maximum V / C ratio of below 85% during the PM Peak Hour in the 2028 Opening Year and the Proposed Scheme.
+A negligible impact is predicted at 88 of the 93 junctions assessed.